nmahlberg/pagespractice/README.md

 ## Favorite Right Now From Each
 ![Spider-Man by Rahal Nejraoui on Dribbble.com](https://github.com/nmahlberg/pagespractice/blob/master/spiderman.png)
 <br/>
-Spider Man by Rahal Nejraoui on Dribbble.com
+Spider-Man by Rahal Nejraoui on Dribbble.com